MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 ### When should I use a paginated report vs. a Power BI report?

-Paginated reports are best for scenarios that require a highly-formatted, pixel-perfect output optimized for printing or PDF generation.
+Paginated reports are best for scenarios that require a highly formatted, pixel-perfect output optimized for printing or PDF generation.
 A profit and loss statement is a good example of the type of report you would probably want to create as a paginated report.

 Power BI reports are optimized for exploration and interactivity.
 A sales report where different salespeople want to slice the data in the same report for their specific region/industry/customer and see how the numbers change would be best served by a Power BI report.